Chigg/Chigg.github.io/_posts/2018-06-18-Simulating 6th - Instagram API.md

 featured-img: shane-rounce-205187
 ---

 I ultimately decided to scale-up the userlist for the Twitter SNA, so data collection is taking a lot longer than expected.
 In the interim, I thought it would be fun to explore another API and show how we can use analytics to map data geospatially.
-Specifically, I provided the GPS coordinates for 6th Street and check local businesses's instagrams.
+Specifically, I provided the GPS coordinates for 6th Street to check local businesses's instagrams.

 ### Table of Contents